-The prospective graduate student in the College of Arts and Science should consult the information on both general admission and admission to graduate work in the introductory section of this bulletin.
+The prospective graduate student in the College of Arts and Science should consult the information on both general admission and admission to graduate work in the introductory section of this catalog.
 A bachelor's degree from a recognized college or university with 70 semester hours of liberal arts courses is required before the student will be considered for admission to graduate studies.
 The student should have at least a 2.5 grade point average based on a four-point scale.

 For a Master of Arts degree in English, the student must have successfully completed 24 semester hours of English courses above the 100 level, including Literary Criticism.
-A degree candidate must have taken two years of undergraduate modern language (French or German preferred) or he must pass the language proficiency test, which is given once each semester.
+For a Master of Arts degree in History, the students must have successfully completed 30 semester hours of history 36 courses.
+A candidate for either degree must have taken two years of undergraduate modern language (French or German preferred) or he must pass the language proficiency test, which is given once each semester.